+Whether the food truck managers are the owner, or someone who they trust, there are certain lessons that can be learned from each of them.
 When a customer walks up to a food truck that is a smooth running mobile food operation, they may not notice how efficient it really is.
 On the other hand, step up to a truck that isn’t managed properly, and there will be multiple times during the transaction that it’s inefficiency shines through.

+In most food trucks there is no one person that impacts the day-in, day-out profitability and success like the person who manages the truck’s kitchen.
 Here are 10 traits that we’ve noticed consistently in food truck managers of the most successful mobile food businesses:

-- They perform detailed line checks before the truck leaves the commissary.
+- Keep checklists.
+The best food truck managers perform detailed line checks before the truck leaves the commissary.

-- They constantly encourage communication and organization.
+- Keep communication open.
+They constantly encourage communication and organization.

 We’d love to hear how you feel YOUR food truck manager measure up to this list.
 While not every successful truck has a food truck manager with all of these traits, but through our experience, the trucks that have not been successful, seem to have food truck managers with very few of these traits.